between HIV and cancer

 - throat cancer

-Anal cancer is 25 times more likely to develop in people with HIV.
-The risk can increase up to 40 times more for men with HIV who have sex with men.
-Talk to your doctor if you’re at risk for anal cancer.
-They’ll be able to recommend testing and standards of care such as anal Pap tests and treating early lesions.
+The NCI estimates anal cancer is 19 times more likely to develop in people living with HIV.
+The risk can also increase for men living with HIV who have sex with men, notes NAM.
+For people who are at risk of anal cancer, a healthcare provider can recommend testing and standards of care, such as anal Pap tests and treating early lesions.

 Other less common cancers that may develop include:

-There’s been an increased incidence of colorectal cancer in people with HIV and AIDS.
+There’s been an increased incidence of colorectal cancer in people with HIV and stage 3 HIV.
 Researchers are still conducting studies because the link between the two conditions isn’t clear.

-According a study of 298 people who have HIV, there was no difference in the prevalence of polyps between people who have the infection and people who did not.
-But, the study’s researchers found those with HIV and AIDS were at greater risk for advanced neoplasms, or areas of cancerous cell growth that do not resemble polyps.
+According to a study of 298 people living with HIV, there was no difference in the prevalence of polyps between people living with HIV and people who weren’t.
+But the study’s researchers found that those with HIV and stage 3 HIV were at greater risk for advanced neoplasms.
+These are areas of cancerous cell growth that don’t resemble polyps.